Oral Cancer: Overview

-If your healthcare provider thinks you may have oral cancer, you will need exams and tests to be sure.
-Your healthcare provider will ask you about your health history, your symptoms, risk factors, and family history of disease.
-He or she will also give you an oral exam.
-This involves looking at your head and neck and checking inside your mouth.
-He or she may also look at the back of your mouth and throat with small mirrors or with a thin, flexible, lighted tube.
+If your provider thinks you may have oral cancer, you'll need exams and tests to be sure.
+Your provider will ask you about your health history, your symptoms, risk factors, and family history of disease.
+An oral exam will be done.
+This includes looking at your head and neck, and checking inside your mouth.
+Your provider may also look at the back of your mouth and throat with small mirrors or with a thin, flexible, lighted tube.
 This tube is called a laryngoscope or a pharyngoscope.
 Based on the results, your healthcare provider may decide you need a biopsy to check for cancer.

 A biopsy is the only way to confirm cancer.
 Small pieces of tissue are taken out and checked for cancer cells.
 Your results will come back in about 1 week.

-After a diagnosis of oral cancer, you’ll likely have other tests.
-These help your healthcare providers learn more about your cancer.
-They can help determine the stage of the cancer.
-The stage is how much and how far the cancer has spread (metastasized) in your body.
-It is one of the most important things to know when deciding how to treat the cancer.
+After a diagnosis of oral cancer, you’ll need more tests.
+These help your healthcare providers learn more about your overall health and the cancer.
+They're used to find out the stage of the cancer.
+The stage is how much cancer there is and how far it has spread (metastasized) in your body.
+It's one of the most important things to know when deciding how to treat the cancer.

 How is oral cancer treated?

 Your treatment choices depend on the type of oral cancer you have, test results, and the stage of the cancer.
-The goal of treatment may be to cure you, or control the cancer, or help ease problems caused by the cancer.
+The goal of treatment may be to cure you, control the cancer, or help ease problems caused by the cancer.
 Talk with your healthcare team about your treatment choices, the goals of treatment, and what the risks and side effects may be.
-Other things to think about are if the cancer can be removed with surgery and your overall health.
+Other things to think about are if the cancer can be removed with surgery, how your body will look and work after treatment, and your overall health.

 Types of treatment for cancer are either local or systemic.
 Local treatments remove, destroy, or control cancer cells in one area.
 Surgery and radiation are local treatments.
 Surgery is a common treatment for oral cancer.
 Systemic treatment is used to destroy or control cancer cells that may have traveled around your body.
-When taken by pill or injection, chemotherapy is a systemic treatment.
+When taken by pill or injection, chemotherapy, immunotherapy, and targeted therapy are systemic treatments.
 You may have just one treatment or a combination of treatments.

 Oral cancer may be treated with: